RazzBerryMand/RazzBerryMand/README.md

 ## DIVERSITY & INCLUSION

-Feel free to reach out to me to discuss this further.
+Feel free to reach out to me for a chat.
 I am passionate about helping people from all backgrounds start their careers in tech.
-Coding is for everyone!